 Again, most standard users don’t need such access, but there are cases where engineers may need remote access to their work desktop PCs in order to run tests or do other tasks that they can only do from that particular PC.

-Of course, the nicest thing about PocketCloud is that IT experts can remotely connect to servers from home.
+Of course, the nicest thing about Microsoft Remote Desktop is that IT experts can remotely connect to servers from home.
 This is extremely useful when you need to do patching or other maintenance tasks when a facility might be shut down during the holidays and you want to do that work from the comfort of your own home, without the need to drive into work.

-Up until now, most IT staff would do all of these things from a home PC or laptop, but thanks to the advent of tablets and the creation of these useful apps, you can now connect to work by just flipping open your tablet and firing up the the AnyConnect app.
+Until recently, most IT staff would do these things from a home PC or laptop.
+Thanks to mobile devices and these useful apps, you can now safely connect to work by just flipping open your tablet and firing up the AnyConnect app.